mandolyte/uw-journal/apps/gatewayAdmin/Comprehensive Test Document.md

 ## Test 7 - All OBS resources and manifests
-In this test, create all repos for all resource types.
+In this test, create OBS repos for all resource types.
 Since OBS resources only have a single file, the manifest will be created with that single file.

 Expected result on server:
 - All repos created and manifests are valid.